GooeeIOT/cloud-google-assistant-lambda/README.md

 * NodeJS 8.10 or higher
 * AWS account
 * Google Cloud Account
-* OAuth2 client ID and secret obtained by emailing cloud-backend@gooee.com
+* OAuth2 client ID and secret obtained by emailing cloud-backend@gooee.com.
+You will need new OAuth2 credentials even if you obtained OAuth credentials for Gooee Alexa.

 ### Dev Requirements
 This is meant to be ran in an AWS Lambda environment, but to run tests locally: